parthsali/SPPU_IT_Practicals/SEM-06/WADL/Assignment-04-B/README.md

 ## Assignment-04-B : Deploying a Web Application on AWS

-##### Objective: Deploy your web application (created in the previous assignment) on either AWS VPC or AWS Elastic Beanstalk.
+##### Objective: Deploy your web application on either AWS VPC or AWS Elastic Beanstalk.

 ### Choosing Your Deployment Platform: